darianstlex/efx-forms/README.md

   parse?: (value: any) => any;
   // Format value before displaying format?: (value: any) => any;
+  // Passive field does not update its active state and config passive?: boolean;
   // Validators array - applied on validation validators?: [
     (value: any, values: Record<string, any>) => string | false,